Banshee1221/banshee1221.github.io/content/posts/2024-03-23-pi-zero2-cctv/index.md

   alt: "A person looking at a monitor with the Raspberry Pi logo and a Raspberry Pi Zero 2 W device in it.
 There is a camera in the top left pointed at the person."
   caption: "You are being watched."
 author: "Eugene de Beste"
-title: "Wireless Pi Zero 2 Powered CCTV Monitor on the Cheap"
+title: "Step Up Your Home Security Game on the Cheap With A Raspberry Pi Zero 2 W Powered CCTV Monitor"
 date: "2024-03-23"
 description: Not too long ago I set up a few IP cameras around the house.
 I wanted a non-proprietary way to monitor the feeds while I'm in my study.
 This blog post details my solution leveraging a Raspberry Pi Zero 2 W and an old computer monitor.
 categories:
   - Technology
 tags:
   - RaspberryPi
+  - Security
+  - Home Security
+  - Cameras
+  - IP Camera
+  - CCTV

 showtoc: true
 TocOpen: true